anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 corresponding to the contained public key.
 In addition, based on the additional signature using the IDevID, proof of identity is provided.
-Here, a JOSE object is being created in which the body utilizes the YANG module for the CSR as defined in {{I-D.ietf-netconf-sztp-csr}}.
+Here, a JOSE object is being created in which the body utilizes the YANG module ietf-ztp-types with the grouping for csr-grouping for the CSR as defined in {{I-D.ietf-netconf-sztp-csr}}.

 [RFC Editor: please delete] /\*
 Open Issues: Reuse of the sub-tree ietf-sztp-csr:csr may not be possible as it is not the complete module. \*/

-Depending on the capability of the pledge, it MAY construct the enrollment request as plain PKCS#10.
+Depending on the capability of the pledge, it constructs the enrollment request as plain PKCS#10.
-Note that the focus here is placed on PKCS#10 as PKCS#10 can be transmitted in different enrollment protocols like EST, CMP, CMS, and SCEP.
+Note that the focus in this use case is placed on PKCS#10 as PKCS#10 can be transmitted in different enrollment protocols like EST, CMP, CMS, and SCEP.
 If the pledge is already implementing an enrollment protocol, it may leverage that functionality for the creation of the enrollment request object.
 Note also that
-{{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certificate request objects from CMP or CMC.
+{{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certification request objects such as CMP or CMC.

-The pledge SHOULD construct the pledge-enrollment-request as PKCS#10 object and sign it additionally with its IDevID credential.
-The pledge-enrollment-request should be encoded as JOSE object.
+The pledge SHOULD construct the pledge-enrollment-request as PKCS#10 object.
+In this case it MUST sign it additionally with its IDevID credential to achieve proof-of-identity bound to the PKCS#10 as described below.

-[RFC Editor: please delete] /\*
+A successful enrollment will result in a generic LDevID certificate for the pledge in the new domain, which can be used to request further LDevID certificates if necessary for its operation.

-Open Issues: Depending on target environment, it may be useful to assume that the pledge may already "know" its functional scope and therefore the number of certificates needed during operation.
+[RFC Editor: please delete] /* Open Issues: Depending on target environment, it may be useful to assume that the pledge may already "know" its functional scope and therefore the number of certificates needed during operation.
 As a result, multiple CSRs may be generated to provide achieve multiple certificates as a result of the enrollment.
-This would need further description and potential enhancements also in the enrollment-request object to transport different CSRs. \*/
+This would need further description and potential enhancements also in the enrollment-request object to transport different CSRs. */

 {{I-D.ietf-netconf-sztp-csr}} considers PKCS#10 but
-also CMP and CMC as certificate request format.
+also CMP and CMC as certification request format.
 Note that the wrapping signature is only necessary for plain PKCS#10 as other request formats like CMP and CMS support the signature wrapping as part of their own certificate request format.